Hog-CERN/Hog/docs/04-Developing-for-Hog/01-contributing.md

 This site uses MkDocs to render the Markdown files.
 The source is hosted on gitLab: [Hog](https://gitlab.cern.ch/hog/Hog)

-To contribute to the user manual plase read this section carefully.
+To contribute to the user manual please read this section carefully.
 You should first clone the repository:
 ```console
 git clone https://gitlab.cern.ch/hog/Hog.git